ipCapital Group

 Indoor robotics is no longer just a hardware problem.
 In regulated and labor-constrained environments, buyers increasingly care about safety telemetry, chain-of-custody, compliance logs, elevator integration, installation friction, operational uptime, and procurement-grade reliability.

 This creates a major white-space opportunity.
-The companies that own the intelligence layer around indoor autonomous delivery may control the next phase of enterprise adoption.
+The companies that own the intelligence layer around indoor autonomous delivery may control a more durable phase of enterprise adoption.

 Bubble chart showing enterprise IP value shifting from navigation to elevator integration, safety telemetry, fleet intelligence, and building digital twin.